crev-dev/cargo-crev/cargo-crev/README.md

-# `cargo-crev` - Code REView for Rust!
+# `cargo-crev` - Cargo Code REView!

-`cargo-crev` is a tool helping Rustaceans review crates they use.
+`cargo-crev` is a tool helping Rust users review crates they use.

 ## How it works